otammato/intrasonics_transmogrifier_assignment/README.md

 1. The main script
 - to regularly monitor and log processes and content of the Transmogrified/ folder to .txt files
 - to place created log files at the same (for simplicity) Transmogrified/ folder
-2. The script to launch a cron tasks:
+2. The script to launch cron tasks:
 - at regular intervals launch the main script
 - at regular intervals create .tar archives and place them to Archives/ folder
 - at regular intervals backup the .tar archives to a "master" server managed by a DevOps